okajax/Koe-UI/README.md

+Koe-bot-UI is an UI component made with Riot.js

-Koe-bot-UI offers your website UI that we can talk with bot.
+This component offers your website interface that we can talk with bot.

+This is for bots made with MicrodoftBotFramework.

+##dependencies
+* Riot.js
+* js-cookie